ndf-zz/caprica/README.md

 cairo FORMAT_A1 buffer of 1 bit pixels packed into 32-bit quantities in host-native byte order.

-For a hardware interface to the Leurocomm m20 family that runs on a Beaglebone Black, see the project leuro-m20-bbb.
+For a compatible hardware interface to the Leurocomm m20 that runs on a Beaglebone Black, see the project leuro-m20-bbb.

 ## Requirements